IlkomUNJ/convex-hull-assignment-axelsavero/README.md

     Query 15: "Help me adapt my code to match the incremental algorithm in the PDF, specifically the part about constructing the upper and lower hulls separately."

 # Collaboration usage

-Explain how you are ***using others*** to complete the assignment in this section.
-Are they simply copying, learn the ideas, learn how to adapt the AI or anything involving the process.
-State the people if any & Please be elaborate.
-Declare self tought if you solved this by yourself.
+No, i solved this by myself and AI Assistant.

 # Commit Rules

 Use .gitignore to stripe any binaries from the resulting build before commit.
 If you cloned directly from the template, you are safe.

 # Due Time

 September 30th, 2025.
 23: 59 WIB